hypeinc/google-suggest/README.md

 google-suggest
 ==============

 Use Google Suggest to complete a query.
+Includes improvements for Turkish.